skills/deploy-to-azure/README.md

 8. Click **Propose changes**.
 9. Click **Create pull request**.

-> **Note**: Wait about 20 seconds then refresh this page for GitHub Actions to run before continuing to the next step.
+> **Note**: Wait about 1 minute then refresh this page for GitHub Actions to run before continuing to the next step.

 </details>